Check out all of my sensory and activity posts here.

 *Cooked spaghetti noodles

 The opportunities for sensory play are ENDLESS!
-You can also add any small plastic toys really to these messy bins.
+You can also add any small plastic toys really to these sensory bins.
 I could go on for hours on sensory activities.

 Check out all of my sensory and activity posts here.